Johnny Rockets: History

 In February 2007, it was announced that RedZone Capital, the private equity firm of Daniel Snyder, was set to acquire the chain.
 Snyder announced plans to expand the chain both within the United States and worldwide, including the launch of smaller outlets known as Johnny Rockets Express.
-Snyder recruited industry veteran Lee Sanders from Buffalo Wild Wings, formerly with Dunkin Brands, General Mills, and Pepsico, to serve as president and CEO, and board member.
+Snyder recruited industry veteran Lee Sanders from Buffalo Wild Wings, formerly with Dunkin Brands, General Mills, and Pepsico, to serve as president, CEO, and board member.
 Sanders ran the business for almost four years.

 A sit-down restaurant owned by Six Flags Great Escape (RedZone was the largest shareholder at the time), Trappers Adirondack Grill, was converted to a Johnny Rockets in June 2008.
-A few years later Six Flags New England would also get a Johnny Rocket's near the Superman: Ride Of Steel.
+A few years later, Six Flags New England also got a Johnny Rockets near the Superman: Ride Of Steel.

 In April 2009, the new Yankee Stadium opened with Johnny Rockets stands throughout the site.
 These stands serve traditional Johnny Rockets hamburgers, french fries, shakes, and malts, among other menu items.
 FedExField, home of the Washington Commanders (the stadium and team were owned by Snyder, whose company owned Johnny Rockets at the time), features Johnny Rockets concession areas.

 The world's largest Johnny Rockets franchise opened on June 6, 2012, at the corner of Abraham Lincoln Avenue and Bolivar Avenue in Santo Domingo, the capital city of the Dominican Republic.
 The restaurant has more than 6000 sqft and seating for more than 200 guests.

 In 2013, RedZone Capital Management sold the company to Sun Capital Partners.